Flashcards for topic Specific Heat Capacities Of Kinetic Theory Of Gases

 Note: This direct proportionality between internal energy and temperature is a key property that distinguishes ideal gases from real gases.

-How does Regnault's apparatus determine the specific heat capacity of a gas at constant pressure?
+How does Joly's differential steam calorimeter determine the specific heat capacity of a gas at constant volume (CV)?

 What are the key advantages and sources of error in measuring CV using the differential calorimeter method compared to other techniques?